Albert0i/mern_stack_course/README.md

 [![alt DECEIVE, INVEIGLE, OBFUSCATE](img/DECEIVE_INVEIGLE_OBFUSCATE.jpg)](https://www.reddit.com/r/XFiles/comments/e8x2ba/deceive_inveigle_obfuscate/)

-## Forward
+## Prologue
 <span style="font-size: 36px; font-weight: bold;">A</span>ll of us have bad times, only few of us tackle with composure.
 We have been taught since early childhood, but those knowledge are stale and stinky and of little use.

 All of us have sad times, only few of us handle with decorum.
 We have made friends since early childhood, but those faces are withered and wrinkle and of little help.

 Life is compared to many stages, and so does [MERN](https://www.mongodb.com/mern-stack).
-Our development starts on backend, once it's workable, we proceed to frontend.
-And then to the backend for authentication, then back to the frontend again.
-To put it simple, we jump between backend and frontend until finished.
+Our development starts on backend first, once it's working, we delved into frontend.
+And then to backend for authentication, then back to frontend again.
+Put it simple, we loop between backend and frontend until finished.

 ## I. Backend